auth0/docs/articles/connections/database/password-options.md

 ## Password Dictionary

 Enabling this option disallows users from setting passwords to common options included in a [default dictionary list](https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/10k-most-common.txt).
-You may also add your own prohibited passwords.
+You may also include your own prohibited passwords by entering them in the text field in this section.

 Note that Auth0 uses case-insensitive comparison with the Password Dictionary feature.